samth/gradual-typing-bib/Gradual-Typing-Bibliography.md

 Lintaro Ina and Atsushi Igarashi.
 Computer Software, 26(2):18–40, 2009.

+##### Static type inference for Ruby
-##### Michael Furr, Jong-hoon (David) An, Jeffrey S. Foster, and Michael Hicks.
+Michael Furr, Jong-hoon (David) An, Jeffrey S. Foster, and Michael Hicks
-Static type inference for ruby.
-In
-SAC ’09: Proceedings of the 2009 ACM
-Symposium on Applied Computing
+In SAC ’09: Proceedings of the 2009 ACM Symposium on Applied Computing, pages 1859–1866.
-, pages 1859–1866.
 ACM Press, 2009

-##### Michael Furr, Jong-hoon (David) An, Jeffrey S. Foster, and Michael Hicks.
-Tests to the left of me, types to the right: how not to get stuck in the middle of a Ruby execution.
-In
+##### Tests to the left of me, types to the right: how not to get stuck in the middle of a Ruby execution.
+Michael Furr, Jong-hoon (David) An, Jeffrey S. Foster, and Michael Hicks.
-Wrigstad et al.
+In Wrigstad et al. [2009], pages 14–16.
-[
-2009
-], pages 14–16.

 ##### Tobias Wrigstad, Nate Nystrom, and Jan Vitek, editors.
 STOP ’09: Proceed-